 In a first version (below) a stepper motor turns a cam that raises and lowers the plate.

 The advantage to this design is it can't go berserk and move the plate into the pendulum.
 A second design, which is less berserk proof, attaches the plate to a helical drive shaft on a stepper motor.

 In either case stepper motor is controlled by an Arduino which may further receive a signal from a Hall effect sensor positioned between the magnet and the steel plate and activated by the magnet during some part of the swing of the bob to reveal the actual period of the pendulum.
 The Arduino monitors power line frequency using the wall voltage but it would be easy to use a real-time clock instead.

-An Arduino sketch (send me a note for the latest version) counts the number of pendulum swings as determined by the Hall effect sensor versus a known desired time for those pendulum swings under the assumption that the pendulum is perfectly adjusted to swing at the right rate.
+An Arduino sketch (here) counts the number of pendulum swings as determined by the Hall effect sensor versus a known desired time for those pendulum swings under the assumption that the pendulum is perfectly adjusted to swing at the right rate.
 For large grandfather clocks, the period of the pendulum will normally swing once per second which was assessed by observation and an assumption that it wouldn't be some crazy fraction.
 (Thanks to I. Wanders for noting an error, now hopefully corrected)